Circular House

 The results of the impact calculation do not include the reuse of the following furnishing materials:

-- All the furniture in the house including: Sofas, armchairs, tables, beds, cupboards, shelves, appliances (oven, toaster, washing machine, hotplates, freezer, hood), furniture for the summer garden ...
+• All the furniture in the house including: sofas, armchairs, tables, beds, cupboards, shelves, household appliances (oven, toaster, washing machine, hotplates, freezer, hood), furniture for the summer garden ...

-- Decoration: Crockery, vases, frames, mirrors, lighting (lamps, sconces, etc.), all garden tools (lawn mower, wheelbarrow, watering can, garden hose, shovel, rake, garden stone sink. ..)
+• Decoration: crockery, vases, frames, mirrors, lighting (lamps, sconces, etc.), all garden tools (lawn mower, wheelbarrow, watering can, garden hose, shovel, rake, garden stone sink, etc.)

-Our objective is not limited to reusing materials from the second work, but also not to use the raw material in the decorative aspect: we buy (or recover) only second-hand items, or in the case of household appliances, products refurbished.
+Our objective is not limited to reusing materials from the second work, but also includes the desire not to have recourse to the raw material in the decorative aspect: we buy (or recover) second-hand articles, or in the case appliances, refurbished products.

 Economic assessment